 Inflatable Sleeping Pad Pros

-- Inflatable pads are better for side sleepers or those with a bad back- Because they are thicker, inflatable pads provide more support for your hips if you are a side sleeper.
+- Inflatable pads are better for side sleepers or those with a bad back- Because they are thicker, inflatable pads provide more support for your hips and shoulders if you are a side sleeper.
 If you have a bad back, you can adjust the firmness of the pad to suit your needs.
 You may experience less back pain when sleeping on an inflatable pad.
 Inflatables are the best camping mats for bad backs.

 Inflatable Sleeping Pad Cons

-- There is a bit of a learning curve to using an inflatable pad- You must learn how to put air in and how to get the air out efficiently.
+- There is a bit of a learning curve to using an inflatable sleeping pad- You must learn how firm to inflate your pad.
+You must also learn how to get the air out efficiently.
 Some pads deflate more easily than others when you open the valve.
 If you leave some air in your pad, it won’t pack right.
-You also have to learn the best way to pack it to take up the least amount of space.
+You also have to learn the best way to pack the pad to take up the least amount of space in your backpack.
 Mine is a bit of a hassle to roll.
 I have to fold it in thirds lengthwise and roll it tightly so it fits in its stuff sack.
-You also have to learn how to patch it because you will get a puncture at some point.
+You also have to learn how to patch your pad because you will get a puncture at some point.
 You’ll at least want to look at your patch kit and read the instructions so you know what to do if you get a puncture.

-- You have to be more picky with your campsite selection- You need to avoid any site with thorns, sharp rocks, or anything that could potentially puncture your pad.
-I usually spend a couple of minutes going over my campsite and clearing any sharp objects away before setting up.
+- You have to be pickier with campsite selection when you use an inflatable pad- You need to avoid any site with thorns, sharp rocks, sharp sticks, or anything that could potentially puncture your pad.
+I usually spend a minute going over my campsite and clearing any sharp objects away before setting up.
 If I see thorns, I look for another site.

-- Inflatable pads don’t last as long as foam pads- Even though you will get many good years of use out of a quality inflatable sleeping pad, they just don’t last as long as foam sleeping pads.
+- Inflatable pads don’t last as long as foam pads- Even though you can get many years of use out of a quality inflatable sleeping pad, they just don’t last as long as foam sleeping pads.
 Eventually, a seam tends to rupture.
 When this happens, the pad has reached the end of its life.
 A quality inflatable sleeping pad should last for at least 5 seasons.
 You might only get a couple of seasons out of a cheap pad.
 Foam pads, on the other hand, last pretty much indefinitely.

 Foam Sleeping Pad Pros